Abhay1930/Real-Time-Weather-Dashboard/Readme.md

-# Real-Time Weather Dashboard 🌦️
+# Afford Medical: Real-Time Weather Dashboard 🌦️

 A modern weather dashboard built with the MERN stack (MongoDB, Express, React, Node.js) that provides real-time weather information for any city.
 Uses OpenWeatherMap API for weather data.